microsoft/CSS-Exchange/docs/Security/Extended-Protection.md

 ## Known issues and workarounds

-1. Changing the permissions for Public Folders by using an Outlook client will fail with the following message, if Extended Protection is enabled:
+1. Changing the permissions for Public Folders by using an Outlook client will fail with the following error, if Extended Protection is enabled:

 `The modified Permissions cannot be changed.`